farisrahmatullah/arthadata/README.md

 - The notebook will provide visualizations and metrics summarizing the key findings.
 - Predictive models will be evaluated and compared to identify the best performing model.
 - Insights and recommendations will be presented at the end of the notebook.

-## Contributing

-Feel free to contribute to this project by submitting pull requests or opening issues for any bugs or suggestions.

 ## License